uCautomation/plant-watering-system/README.md

   This should replace the currently used EEPROMWealLevel library
 - Persistent log system (using EEPROM)
-- Proportional watering - the system will keep the valve/pump open for a time proportional to the difference from the reference value (to allow checking up with the reference value)
+- Proportional watering - the system will keep the valve/pump open for a time proportional to the difference from the reference value (to allow catching up with the reference value)

 ## watering modules